darktable-org/dtdocs/content/module-reference/processing-modules/perspective-correction.md

 ![prespective-correction-example-before](./prespective-correction/perspective-correction-example-before.png#w66)

 Here is the image after having corrected for vertical and horizontal perspective distortions.
-Note the framing by the automatic cropping feature and the still-visible overlay of structural lines:
+Note the framing adjustment made by the automatic cropping feature and the still-visible overlay of structural lines:

 ![prespective-correction-example-after](./prespective-correction/perspective-correction-example-after.png#w66)